Jack P. Shepherd: Personal life

 Shepherd was in a relationship with Lauren Shippey for fifteen years from 2002 to 2017 and the couple have two children together: a daughter, born in 2009, and a son, born in 2013.

 During his relationship with Shippey, Shepherd fathered a son with Sammy Milewski following a one-night stand.
 He initially denied paternity of the child; however, after DNA test proved he was the father, Shepherd began paying child support for his son (born 2011), who has alternating hemiplegia of childhood (AHC).

 Since 2017, Shepherd has been in a relationship with Hanni Treweek, a script writer whom he met whilst working at Coronation Street.
 On 23 June 2024, Treweek and Shepherd announced their engagement, having become engaged on 5 June 2024.
-The couple were married at Manchester Cathedral on the 26 July 2025.
+The couple were married at Manchester Cathedral on 26 July 2025.
+Their first child together, a daughter, was born on 26 June 2026.